If you're still chasing overdue fees by email, updating spreadsheets by hand, or printing paper receipts this guide is for you.

 - Overdue accounts and how far past due they are

-- Collection rate trends
+- Collection rate trends and projections

-12. Automated Receipt Generation
+12. Automated receipt generation

 Types of Schools That Use Fee Management Software

-Private K-12 Schools
+Private K-12 schools

 Cloud-Based Software